zeruhur/gist/GIST!.v.2.0.md

 (Generic Immediate System for Tabletop)

-CC-BY-SA 2022 by Roberto Bisceglie

 Version 2.0

-This ruleset is heavily influenced by the Free Kriegsspiel Revolution and Old School Renaissance movements, and draws inspiration from a renowned sci-fi RPG from the old school era.
+This ruleset is heavily influenced by the Free Kriegsspiel Revolution and Old School Renaissance movements, and draws inspiration from the renowned sci-fi RPG from the old school era.
 However, it is not restricted to any particular genre or setting, as it is intended to be adaptable and versatile.
 The rules are designed to be streamlined and flexible, allowing for customization and modifications, which are actively encouraged and embraced.

-This second iteration deviates slightly from its original form by including additional examples and clarifications, while still upholding its fundamental principles:
+This revised version has been updated to include more detailed examples and explanations, while still maintaining the core principles of the original.
 - Quick to read
 - 2d6 only
 - Index card character sheets